edwardcqian/retain-keras/README.md

 * `--l2`: Float L2 regularitzation value for layers.
 Default: 0.0
 * `--directory`: String Directory to save the model and the log file to.
 Default: 'Model' (directory needs to exist otherwise error will be thrown)
 * `--allow_negative`: Allows negative weights for embeddings/attentions (original RETAIN implementaiton allows it but forcing non-negative weights have shown to perform better on a range of tasks).
 Default: off
+* `--multigpu`: Enabel use of multigpu.
+Default: off

 ## Evaluation Arguments